The claimant’s details have been changed but this is indeed a true case

 Additional offer of £12,000 was put forward by the insurers company, which was again rejected but the claim was settled in the sum of £14,500.

-It was estimated that the persona injury claim was worth in the region of £12,000 with the other costs and expenses in the region of £2,000-£2,500.
+It was estimated that the personal injury claim was worth in the region of £12,000 with the other costs and expenses in the region of £2,000-£2,500.

 In view of the above, the final offer made by the insurers company was deemed to be reasonable and appropriate for settlement.